infinum/accessibility-mobile-standards/Docs/Accessibility features per mobile platform/accessibility_features_android.md

 **Display size**

-The user has ability to change size of his display (screen zoom in/out) in order to improve visibility of items on the screen.
+The user has ability to make items on the screen smaller or larger in order to improve their visibility.

 **Bold fonts**